masudranatapu/steadfast-short-url/README.md

 ## Laravel Project

-A simple long url redirect with short url.
-This boilerplate uses the following tools:
+A simple long url redirect with short url:

 ## How To Use